 Ramona is a medium-sized town located in the state of California.
 With a population of 21,072 people and seven constituent neighborhoods, Ramona is the 309th largest community in California.

 Housing costs in Ramona are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some towns, Ramona isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Ramona are a mix of both white- and blue-collar jobs.
-Overall, Ramona is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Ramona who work in office and administrative support (11.45%), maintenance occupations (10.30%), and management occupations (10.00%).
+Overall, Ramona is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Ramona who work in office and administrative support (10.96%), management occupations (9.96%), and sales jobs (9.88%).

-The per capita income in Ramona in 2010 was $24,863, which is middle income relative to California and the nation.
-This equates to an annual income of $99,452 for a family of four.
+The per capita income in Ramona in 2018 was $32,485, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $129,940 for a family of four.
 However, Ramona contains both very wealthy and poor people as well.

-Ramona is a somewhat ethnically-diverse town.
+Ramona is an extremely ethnically-diverse town.
 The people who call Ramona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ramona residents report their race to be White, followed by Asian.
 Ramona also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.46% of the town’s residents.
-Important ancestries of people in Ramona include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 36.05% of the town’s residents.
+Important ancestries of people in Ramona include German, Irish, English, Italian, and European.

 The most common language spoken in Ramona is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Italian.